dustywhite7/Econ4350/SlidesCode/2 - Choosing.md

 ---

-# Visual Options in Tableau
+# Visual Options in Power BI

 Let's walk through this process to address the following question: